 One of the things that we love about the Zip is the battery life.
 Inside this device is a traditional coin battery that promises a runtime of up to six months.
 This is the best Fitbit has ever offered as far as battery life is concerned.

-To put this into perspective, Zip has the best battery life compared to all other fitness trackers in the Fitbit’s series.
-And the only competitor that beats it in terms of battery life is the Garmin Vivofit, which sports a replaceable battery with a runtime of 12 months.
+To put this into perspective, Zip has the best battery life compared to all other fitness trackers in the Fitbit series.
+The only competitor that beats it in terms of battery life is the Garmin Vivofit, which sports a replaceable battery with a runtime of 12 months.

 Zip’s battery isn’t rechargeable, though.
 You’ll have to buy a battery pack for replacement.
 You can buy the battery for cheap online on sites like Amazon.